-It won’t be long before we are switching our thermostats to offer us warmer air and make our homes nice and cozy during the cooler months.
-And warmer air equates to drier air that can influence our overall health.
-You may have never thought about monitoring humidity levels in your house, or maybe you’re trying to find just the ideal balance.
+It won’t be long before we are switching our thermostats to offer us warmer air and make our homes nice and cozy during the winter.
+And warmer air means drier air that can influence our overall health.
+You may have never considered monitoring humidity levels in your house, or maybe you’re trying to find just the ideal balance.
 We’ve talked about the benefits of a whole-home humidifier from lowering the chances of getting sick to helping with your skin.
 But how do you know which system is the best for your house?

 If you aren’t familiar, a whole-home humidifier utilizes water directly from your water supply and the water panel only needs to be changed a couple times through the heating season.
 There are more up-front costs to start, but there is less maintenance, lower energy costs and mold prevention in the long-run.

-There are a couple things you’ll need to consider when looking at a whole-home humidifier.
+There are a couple factors you’ll need to consider when looking at a whole-home humidifier.

-Every home and family is different.
-Our team at Jack Nelson Service Experts Heating & Air Conditioning can offer you a home health report to help you pick which humidifier is best for your home.
+Each house is different.
+Our team at Jack Nelson Service Experts can offer you a home health report to help you pick which humidifier is appropriate for your home.
 And our assessment will confirm you are getting the best solution to fit your current HVAC system.
-We want to make sure you relax during the colder weather and that you have the support you need to maintain proper indoor air quality.
-Give us a call at or check out our online scheduler to make an appointment.
+We want to make sure you relax during the cooler season and that you have the support you need to maintain proper indoor air quality.
+Give us a call at 918-212-8927 or check out our online scheduler to make an appointment.